Merovitz Potechin LLP

 Step Four: Reply and Defence to Counterclaim

 Once the Plaintiff receives the Statement of Defence, he or she has the chance to file a reply to the allegations made in the Statement of Defence.
-If the Defendant included a counterclaim, the Plaintiff must serve the Defendant with a Defence to the Counterclaim or else the Defendant can note the Plaintiff in default and then obtain default judgment against the Plaintiff for the damages described in the Counterclaim.
+If the Defendant included a Counterclaim, the Plaintiff must serve the Defendant with a Defence to the Counterclaim or else the Defendant can note the Plaintiff in default and then obtain default judgment against the Plaintiff for the damages described in the Counterclaim.

 Step Five: Discovery Plan

 Effective January 1, 2010, the parties must agree to a written discovery plan within 60 days of delivery of the Reply and Defence to Counterclaim, if any.
 The discovery plan sets out the scope of documentary discovery, the names of the people who will be produced for examination for discovery and the timelines for completing oral and documentary discovery.
+The party conducting the examination must serve a notice of examination on any person being examined at least two days before the examination is to take place.

 Step Six: Affidavit of Documents (Documentary Discovery)

-The Plaintiff and the Defendant must serve an affidavit of documents on the other party within the timetable established in the discovery plan.
+The Plaintiff and the Defendant must serve an Affidavit of Documents on the other party within the timetable established in the discovery plan.

 The obligation to disclose relevant documents is ongoing throughout the litigation process.
-If after preparing an Affidavit of Documents a party comes into possession of a document that is relevant to a matter in issue in the lawsuit or otherwise discovers that the previous Affidavit of Documents is inaccurate or incomplete, the party must prepare a Supplementary Affidavit of Documents.
+If, after preparing an Affidavit of Documents, a party comes into possession of a document that is relevant to a matter in issue in the lawsuit or otherwise discovers that the previous Affidavit of Documents is inaccurate or incomplete, the party must prepare a Supplementary Affidavit of Documents.

 Step Seven: Examinations for Discovery